REFILE-UPDATE 1-Poland extends deadline for Raiffeisen unit IPO to May 2018

 Raiffeisen has struggled to meet commitments made to the regulator to float its unit by June-end as investors offered a much lower price for the bank than it was willing to accept due to toxic assets it held such as Swiss franc-denominated credits.

-KNF said it hoped that Raiffeisen would consider increasing its planned free-float of Raiffeisen Bank Polska IPO-RBP.WA, known as Raiffeisen Polbank, above 15 percent and sell new shares in the IPO, to improve investor appetite, by showing the main investor's commitment, as well as giving the unit cash for development.
+KNF said it hoped that Raiffeisen would consider increasing its planned free-float of Raiffeisen Bank Polska (IPO-RBP.WA), known as Raiffeisen Polbank, above 15 percent and sell new shares in the IPO, to improve investor appetite, by showing the main investor's commitment, as well as giving the unit cash for development.

 "KNF will withhold from initiating administrative actions aimed at imposing sanctions if RBI floats shares of Raiffeisen Bank Polska on the Warsaw stock exchange with a free-float of 15 percent or higher by May 15 2018," KNF said in a statement late on Tuesday.